A battue and a chondel clay target- do you know how to tell them apart? John Bidwell advises

 The battue will probably be faster too.
 Some shooters modify their approach accordingly and if that works, all well and good.

-Mind you, if you follow my maintained lead technique, you will be able to shoot them both the sam eway.
-However, my maintained lead technique allows me to shoot them both the same way.
+Mind you, if you follow the maintained lead technique, you will be able to shoot them both the same way.
 I will normally take the battue just as it turns and starts to fall.

 Move, mount shoot